 Want more information about the first Pillar?

-Check out our latest course, Improv 101!
+Check out our latest course, Improv 101, for a full explanation of improvisation concepts and ideas.

 Marc-Andre Seguin is the webmaster, “brains behind” and teacher on JazzGuitarLessons.net, the #1 online resource for learning how to play jazz guitar.
 He draws from his experience both as a professional jazz guitarist and professional jazz teacher to help thousands of people from all around the world learn the craft of jazz guitar.